DigitalWrangler/u00-teorihandboken-skojarduva-main/README.md

 # u00-teorihandboken-skojarduva-main

-This is my handbook for learning fullstack dev web including explaintions in swedish about diffrent knowkledge.
+This is my handbook for learning fullstack dev web including explaintions in swedish about diffrent knewkledge.